If you are looking for a SonarQube alternative, read below to find out more about similar tools, like Waydev, Jellyfish, and Okay.

 Waydev aggregates data from Jira tickets to create a forecast of your sprint risk.
 The sprint risk forecast is calculated based on historical and present data points.
 Waydev’s sprint risk forecast is designed to visualize where team members may be over capacity or falling behind with work.

-One of the focuses of SonarQube is the complexity of the code.
-The main metric used for this is Cyclomatic Complexity, based on the number of paths through the code.
+One of the things measured by SonarQube is the complexity of the code.
+It supports both Cyclomatic Complexity, which gives a minimum number of tests to cover the code fully, and Cognitive Complexity, a metric developed by that company to measure the ease of understanding the structure of the code.
 The programming language used slightly influences the calculation process because keywords and functionalities differ from language to language.

-Jellyfish promises users complete visibility into the work of engineering teams through the metrics they obtain by analyzing data from Git repos, Jira tickets, and contextual business information.
+Jellyfish promises users complete visibility into the work of engineering teams through the metrics they obtain by analyzing data from Git repos, Jira tickets, and CI/CD tools.
 The metrics that Jellyfish offers are oriented towards business and project management.

 Investment distribution displays a breakdown of time spent for each work category – Roadmap, Unplanned, Infrastructure, Support, and Other.
 Jellyfish also displays a financial breakdown for each work category.